 Skill based routing with relaxing criteria

-Routes the call to an agent that has the required skills.
+Routes the interaction to an agent that has the required skills.
 If selected, you can choose from the following options:

 - Use system variables RoutingTarget / RoutingVirtualQueue set already in Menu Options - Use system variables that were set in a Menu Option block.

-- all skills - The application must use all of the selected skills to route the call.
+- all skills - The application must use all of the selected skills to route the interaction.

-- any skill - The application can use any of the selected skills to route the call.
+- any skill - The application can use any of the selected skills to route the interaction.

 Skill expression based routing